‘I’m a Dermatologist, and This Type of Product Makes Dry Skin Even Drier’

 Exfoliation is important for clearing away dry skin cells from the surface of your skin so that your other products can penetrate more deeply, but instead of using a scrub, Dr. Gohara suggests using chemical exfoliating ingredients like alpha- and beta-hydroxy acids.
 And if you've got dry skin, you should limit your exfoliating step to once weekly.
 "If you want an extra step after your cleanser, you can use a salicylic acid toner, but since salicylic acid is an exfoliant and also helps cut through the oils in your skin, it will probably dry things out a little bit," she says.
 You can also use a gentle AHA, like lactic or malic acid, which tend to be less irritating than other acids on dry complexions.
 And on nights when you aren't using your exfoliant, swap in a hyaluronic acid serum—which acts as a humectant to pull moisture into your skin— for some added hydration.

-To see what other products Dr. Gohara suggests for dry skin (and which ones she wants you to promise never to use again), press play on the video above.
+To see what other products Dr. Gohara suggests for dry skin (and which ones she wants you to promise never to use again), press play on the video above or shop some beauty editor recommendations here:

 Loading More Posts...